simpeg/simpeg/docs/content/user-guide/how-to-guide/choosing-solvers.rst

 :class:`pymatsolver.Pardiso`, :class:`pymatsolver.Mumps` or
 :class:`pymatsolver.SolverLU`.
 The choice of an appropriate solver can affect the computation time required to solve the PDE.
+Generally we recommend using direct solvers over iterative solvers for SimPEG, but be aware that direct solvers have much larger memory requirements.

 The ``Pardiso`` solver wraps the `oneMKL PARDISO
 <https://www.intel.com/content/www/us/en/docs/onemkl/developer-reference-c/2023-0/onemkl-pardiso-parallel-direct-sparse-solver-iface.html>`_
-solver available for Intel CPUs.
+solver available for x86_64 CPUs.

 The ``Mumps`` solver wraps `MUMPS
 <https://mumps-solver.org/index.php?page=home>`_, a fast solver available for
-other CPU brands, including Apple silicon architecture.
+all CPU brands, including Apple silicon architecture.

 The ``SolverLU`` wraps SciPy's :func:`scipy.sparse.linalg.splu`.
 The performance of this solver is not up to the level of ``Mumps`` and ``Pardiso``.